 Northeast Florida Community Action Agency assistance programs.

-One of the main anti-poverty organizations in the area is the Northeast Florida Community Action Agency, Inc. The non-profit may be able to provide limited amounts of emergency assistance as a last resort.
+One of the main anti-poverty organizations in the area is the Northeast Florida Community Action Agency, Inc. The non-profit may be able to provide limited amounts of emergency financial assistance as a last resort.
 However the main objective is to help the less fortunate gain self-sufficiency, advocate on their behalf, and get them on the path to long term stability and success.

 The types and number of services available in Duval, Flagler, Nassau and other northeastern Florida counties is extensive.
 The non-profit Community Action Agency may be able to offer food, emergency rent or utility assistance, employment programs, credit counseling and other support.
 The exact programs available can change yearly or even more often based on government grants and donations.